torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 ===============================================

-The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a different number.
+The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a unique number.
-This is simple when there is only one interrupt controller, but in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.
+This is simple when there is only one interrupt controller.
+But in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.